marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 : A variable-length integer indicating the number of contiguous unacknowledged packets preceding the packet number than the smallest in the preceding ACK Range.
-Note that this definition differes by one from the Gap definition of the standard QUIC ACK frame in {{Section 19.3.1 of RFC9000}}.
+Note that this definition differs by one from the Gap definition of the standard QUIC ACK frame in {{Section 19.3.1 of RFC9000}}.
 This is necessary to allow encoding of contiguous ranges of packet numbers that were received with different ECN markings.